f4b4/VisualGraph/README.md

 The solution VisualGraph.sln should now be in the build directory.

-You can use Visual Studio 2012 but Platform Toolset has to be "Visual Studio 2010 (v100)" (because QT4 is builded with VS2010).
+You can use Visual Studio 2015 but Platform Toolset has to be "Visual Studio 2013 (v120)" (because QT5 is builded with VS2013).

-You need the QT 4.8.x VS2010 DLLs, if they are not in the path, copy the relevant DLLs side by side to the VisualGraph.exe:
+You need the QT5 VS2013 DLLs, if they are not in the path, copy the relevant DLLs side by side to the VisualGraph.exe:

-	Debug build:   QtCored4.dll, QtGuid4.dll, QtOpenGLd4.dll
+	Debug build:   Qt5Cored.dll, Qt5Widgetsd.dll, Qt5Guid.dll, Qt5OpenGLd.dll, icu*53.dll
-	Release build: QtCore4.dll,  QtGui4.dll,  QtOpenGL4.dll
+	Release build: Qt5Core.dll, Qt5Widgets.dll, Qt5Gui.dll, Qt5OpenGL.dll, icu*53.dll

 ### OGDF library